Master of Research (MRes)

 We have one MRes intake annually, at the beginning of October each year, and students undertake the course over one year fulltime or two years part-time (this option is only available for some projects).

-For our October 2018 MRes intake we are offering range of self-funded projects.
-The projects currently available are listed below.
-Further projects will be added.
+For our October 2021 MRes intake we will be offering range of funded and self-funded projects.
+The projects available are linked below: